Canton MI Essential Oils - Respecting Their Power

-Due to my training and education, I have general guidelines that direct my personal choices when using essential oils.
+Due to my training and education, I have general guidelines that direct my personal choices when using essential oils in Canton MI.
 This information has also given me a greater respect for the power of essential oils and the importance of proper use.
 There may be exceptions to some of the information provided; I err on the side of caution, as I want to be able to use essential oils for a long time.
 But here are the high points:

 Concentrated essential oils should always be diluted in a carrier oil (almond, grapeseed, jojoba, avocado etc.).
 Diluting an essential oil in a carrier oil will increase the absorption of the essential oil into the skin.
 Undiluted (also termed neat) essential oil applied to the skin may cause irritation, redness, burning or photosensitization (an increase in the skin’s sensitivity to UV light).
 Repeated use of undiluted essential oil may cause sensitization (an allergic skin response).
 This allergic response may be immediate or delayed and may result in an individual not being able to use that oil for the remainder of his or her life.